-Kean University's Department of Occupational Therapy (OT), in collaboration with the special education, therapeutic recreation and physical education departments, will host the Special Olympics New Jersey Young Athletes Program (YAP) to introduce children with intellectual disabilities to the world of sports.
+Kean University's Department of Occupational Therapy (OT), in collaboration with the special education, therapeutic recreation and physical education departments, will host the Special Olympics New Jersey Young Athletes program to introduce children with intellectual disabilities to the world of sports.

-YAP is designed for children ages 2 ½ to 7, and serves as the foundation for play, fun and future participation in the regular Special Olympics program for people ages 8 and older.
+Special Olympics Young Athletes is designed for children ages 2 ½ to 7, and serves as the foundation for play, fun and future participation in the Special Olympics program for people ages 8 and older.

-The ultimate goal of both the one-day and seven-program event is to assist the young athletes and their families to navigate eight sports activities targeting specific basic gross motor and visual-perceptual motor skills necessary as a foundation for the child's main occupation – play.
+The ultimate goal of the one-day event is to assist the young athletes and their families to navigate eight sports activities targeting specific basic gross motor and visual-perceptual motor skills necessary as a foundation for the child's main occupation—play.
 Children will learn how to control their movements to participate and play sports, as well as how to follow directions.

 - Foundational skills – body awareness and fitness skills